LindseyGunderson/LindseyGunderson/README.md

 <h1> Hi, I’m Lindsey  👋 </h1>

-<p> I've always been interested in tech and gaming for most of my life.
+<p> Tech and gaming have been my area of interest for most of my life.
 I stumbled across HTML/CSS and started to build static websites in my spare time.
 I've always been a curious person and if I didn't know how to make something, I would research and find a solution.
-That's when I decided to focus on programming as a career path. </p>
+That's when I decided to focus on Web Development as a career path. </p>

 <p>🎓
   - I have a dipolma in Computer and Information Systems which it focused on programming, databases and algorithms.
 After taking my first PHP class, I wanted to explore more in Web Development and use my creative side in Design. </p>